 SI joint pain, also known as SI joint dysfunction or SI joint syndrome, is caused when the ligaments and muscles supporting the SI joints become compromised.

 SI joint pain is typically felt on one side of the lower back or the hip, and can extend to the pelvic area, comprising the hips, groin, and upper thighs.
 Another symptom is a tingling sensation, numbness, or weakness in the leg.

 The pain can be aggravated under different circumstances, such as sleeping or sitting on the affected side.
 It can also be exacerbated by climbing stairs, walking, standing on one leg, or during long drives.

 During your initial consultation, your physician will conduct a thorough medical history review and physical examination to evaluate your health and determine whether a compromised SI joint is the cause of your pain.

 Orthopaedic Specialists of Austin offers a range of non-surgical treatments to provide relief from the pain and discomfort caused by SI joint dysfunction.
-For example, Dr. Josey can administer steroid injections to reduce the pain in the joint.
+For example, Dr. Josey or Dr. Moghimi can administer steroid injections to reduce the pain in the joint.
 If nonsurgical treatments fail, he can perform minimally invasive SI joint fusion surgery using the iFuse implant system, in which metal implants are inserted into the joint to provide support and reduce painful symptoms.